Shrimp Boil Recipe and Ingredients

 - Old Bay Seasoning and Parsley Flakes for garnish

-Use a 5-gallon(20 quart) cooker with a strainer basket.
-Fill the pot halfway with water and put it on your burner.
+Use a large lidded pot with a strainer basket.
+Fill the 10-gallon pot with four gallons of water.
+The pot will be a little less than halfway filled.
+No place the pot on your burner.
 Turn on the burner and bring your water to a boil.

-It is ok to add the potatoes to your pot while the water is coming to a boil.
-Also, filling your pot with warm water, will reduce the time you have to wait until the water starts boiling.
+Also, adding the potatoes to your pot while the water is coming to a boil is ok.
+Filling your pot with warm water before you put it on the burner will reduce the time you have to wait before the water comes to a boil.

-Put the cooked potatoes into a foil pan, dust the potatoes again with Old Bay Seasoning.
-Cover the pan with aluminum foil to keep the potatoes warm.
+After removing the cooked potatoes from the water, place them into a pan.
+Then dust the potatoes again with Old Bay Seasoning to ensure they are thoroughly seasoned.
+Wrap the pan with aluminum foil to keep the potatoes warm.

-Next, cook the corn on the cob in boiling water for about 5 minutes.
+Cook the corn on the cob in boiling water for about 5 minutes.
 Remove the corn on the cob from the boiling water and add them to the tray of red potatoes.
 Season the corn on the cob again with Old Bay seasoning.
-Adding some sausage in with the potatoes and corn will add give them more flavor and to the aroma of your cooking shrimp boil.
-Cover the corn on the cob and potatoes while the shrimp and sausage are cooking.
+Adding some sausage with potatoes and corn will give them more flavor.
+Place the corn on the cob and potatoes in a pan with the potatoes and cover.

 Cooking the Shrimp and Sausage

 Cut the smoked sausage and Kielbasa into 2-ounce pieces for cooking.
 Place the smoked sausage and Kielbasa into the boiling water and cook the sausage for 3 or 4 minutes.
-After the sausages are cooked thoroughly, they will become more plump than when you first put them in the boiling water.
-Cut the sausage into 2-ounce pieces for cooking.
-The combination of sausage will enhance the flavor of your Shrimp Boil.
+After the sausages have been cooked thoroughly, they will become plumper than when you first put them in the boiling water.
+Also, when the sausage is cooked, it will float near the top of the water.
+The combination of sausages will enhance the flavor of your Shrimp Boil.

-Place the shrimp into the boiling water with the sausage.
-The water in the pot should still be boiling, so shrimp will cook in under a minute.
+Add the shrimp to the boiling water with the sausage.
+The water in the pot should still be boiling, so the shrimp will cook in under a minute.
 Cooked shrimp turn a light orange color on the outside.
 The meat will become white.

-Add the shrimp and sausage to the covered pan of corn and red potatoes.
+Add the shrimp and sausage to the covered corn and red potatoes pan.
 Season the shrimp, sausage, corn, and red potatoes again with Old Bay and garnish everything with Parsley flakes.
-Keep the boil covered in the foil pan until you are ready to serve it.
+Keep the Boil covered in the pan until you are ready to serve it.

 You may prefer to use medium or large shrimp in your shrimp boil.
 Medium or large shrimp are usually more tender than jumbo shrimp.
-Jumbo shrimp have lived longer to grow to their jumbo size and this can make the meat a little tougher.
+Jumbo shrimp have lived longer to grow to their larger size, making the meat a little tougher.

 After placing all the ingredients into a covered pan, season everything again!
-Notice that most of the seasoning put in the pot when you began cooking will form a ring on the inside of your pot, just above the waterline.
-Very little of the seasoning added to the boiling water will end up on the Boil.
+Notice that most of the seasoning put in the pot when you begin cooking will form a ring on the inside of your pot, just above the waterline.
+Unfortunately, very little of the seasoning added to the boiling water will end up on the Boil.

-Adding seasoning to the water will give you and your guests a pleasant aroma but will not go a long way towards the final seasoning of your shrimp boil ingredients.
+Adding seasoning to the water will give you and your guests a pleasant aroma.
+However, it will not go a long way toward the final seasoning of your shrimp boil ingredients.
 So be sure to season all your ingredients again.
 Garnish the Shrimp Boil with Parsley flakes to make it look even more appetizing!

-Need some ideas for sides dishes to compliment your Shrimp Boil?
+Need some ideas for side dishes to complement your Shrimp Boil?